The Power of Transactional Funding in Real Estate Deals

 Ensure they can coordinate both closings back-to-back on the same day.

-Secure Transactional Funding
+Step 4: Secure Transactional Funding

-Find a reputable transactional funding lender.
+Find a reputable transactional funding lender, such as Microlend Services.

 Submit both contracts (A → B and B → C) for approval.